 The Foreign Service Officer Test (FSOT)

-The Foreign Service Officer Test (FSOT) is an important part of the FSO selection process, covering the job knowledge, English expression and biographic information necessary to work as a Foreign Service Officer.
+The Foreign Service Officer Test (FSOT) is an important part of the FSO selection process, covering the job knowledge, English expression and situational judgement necessary to work as a Foreign Service Officer.
 The FSOT also includes an essay.
 View complete information on the FSOT and the selection process.